Everything we know about Texas mass shooting that left five dead

 The victims

-Ten people were in the residence at the time of the tragedy.
-The fatal victims have been identified as Sonia Argentina Guzman, 25, and her eight-year-old son Daniel Enrique Laso, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, and Josué Jonatán Cáceres, 18, according to 12 News.
+The fatal victims have been identified as Sonia Argentina Guzman, 25, and her nine-year-old son Daniel Enrique Laso, Diana Velazquez Alvarado, 21, Julisa Molina Rivera, 31, and Josué Jonatán Cáceres, 18, according to 12 News.

 Velazquez’s husband Jefrey Rivera told the Honduran network HCH that his wife died protecting their children.
 He said she hid in a closet with some of the children in the home.
 The two other deceased women were found lying on top of two children covered in blood.
 Police said on Saturday that they died protecting the two minors, who are both believed to have survived.